GoingOffRoading/Boilest-Scaling-Video-Encoder/Scripts/readme.md

 - [x] Adjust the ffresults to use the end file name, not the start file name, and add the start container to original string
 - [x] Update the ffencode print statement to remove the ( )
 - [ ] Add a valid file check to the beginning of ffprobe
+- [ ] Add a validation check on writing the results